 By the late 1780s, Izmailov had become one of a small number of Russian captains with extensive experience sailing the Alaskan Coast.
 Eager to advance the Russian claim to Prince William Sound and the Alaskan coast, Izmailov’s backers sent him on an exploratory and diplomatic voyage into the region.
 Izmailov initially reached several islands off the coast where he erected large wooden crosses proclaiming the territory to be the property of Russia.
-He then proceeded eastward down the Alaskan coastline, finally putting into shore at Yakutat Bay on this day in 1788.
+He then proceeded eastward down the Alaskan coastline, finally putting into shore at Yakutat Bay on June 11, 1788.

 At Yakutat Bay, Izmailov immediately began a peaceful and successful program of fur trading with the Tlingit Indians.
 He presented the Tlingit Chief Ilkhak with a portrait of Czar Paul, presumably suggesting that the far-off monarch should be viewed as the Tlingit’s new ruler.
 In a rather ineffective attempt to further solidify the Russian claim, Izmailov had two large copper plates marking “the extent of Russia’s domain” buried nearby.
 More a symbolic gesture than an actual assertion of ownership, they were designed to prove Russia had been the first western nation to arrive in the area.
 True Russian control over the region was not established until fur trading posts and settlements were constructed over the next few decades.